benmoran56/esper/README.rst

 2) Installation
 ---------------
 No installation is necessary.
-Esper is a tiny library with no dependencies.
-Simply copy *esper.py* into the top level of your project folder, and *import esper*.
+Esper is a single-file module with no dependencies.
+Simply copy *esper.py* into your project folder, and *import esper*.

 If you prefer, Esper is also available on PyPI for easy installation via pip.